Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

     git push --set-upstream origin new-branch
 ```

 This is dumb.
-If a local branch doesn't have an upsteam branch, I always want to create one.
+If a local branch doesn't have an upstream branch, I always want to create one.

 ```sh
 [push]
 	autoSetupRemote = true
 ```

-Setting `autoSetupRemote = true` automatically creates an upstream banch without having to use special args.
+Setting `autoSetupRemote = true` automatically creates an upstream branch without having to use special args.
 I'll never encounter this error again!

-But this leads to a deeper question: Why is

 ## Conclusion